European-Unified-ID/EUID-docs/README.md

 #### Functions

 - Receive and store encryption keys and salts from the EUID Administrator service.
+- Distribute decryption keys to compliant members for use in decrypting EUID tokens.

-- Salt and hash PII to return a EUID.
+- Salt and hash PII to return an EUID.

 - Encrypt EUIDs to generate EUID tokens.

-- Broadcast EUID token updates, such as handling opt-outs and salt bucket rotations, to publishers utilizing the refresh token.

 ### Opt-Out Portal